-Hot dogs to lost sheep - Mulgrew's Utd journey
+Hot dogs and lost sheep - Mulgrew's Utd journey

 When it came to upholstering their defence last summer, United were initially looking for a young, pacey centre-back with good distribution, but became aware that Mulgrew was available.

 For head coach Tam Courts and sporting director Tony Asghar, the priority pivot was an obvious one.
-The erstwhile Fleetwood United defender's qualities on the pitch were valued, but perhaps more so was what he could bring to the dressing room.
+The erstwhile Fleetwood Town defender's qualities on the pitch were valued, but perhaps more so was what he could bring to the dressing room.

-His daily application and demand for high standards offered a template for United's younger players to follow and his personality emboldened the squad, even if he protests that he has "just been myself."
+His daily application and demand for high standards offered a template for United's younger players to follow and his personality emboldened the squad, even if he protests that he has "just been myself".

 "There's not been a conscious decision of trying to be a leader," adds Mulgrew.
 "Since the penny dropped with me at 21 or 22, I've won quite a bit and played in winning cultures and in losing cultures, so I've hopefully brought some knowledge.

-"I'm not perfect - and that's alright - but I encourage the young lads to tell me what to do to help them on the pitch.
+"I'm not perfect - and that's all right - but I encourage the young lads to tell me what to do to help them on the pitch.
 There won't be an argument back.
 It will be a thumbs up because if you don't listen to them, why would they listen to you?"

 Mulgrew has struck up a bond with Courts, too.
 The two can often be seen deep in discussion at training and the defender has been struck not only by his manager's meticulous attention to detail, but also his people skills.